stbnrivas/dataModels/specs/ngsi-ld_howto.md

 ### Entity Creation (`application/json`)

 In this case the payload should not contain any `@context` member, since the `@context` is conveyed as a `Link` header in the request.
 It is noteworthy, that only one `Link` header pointing to the JSON-LD `@context` is allowed.
-That's why only the FIWARE Data Models URI `@context` is provided in a Link header.
+That's why only the FIWARE Data Models URI `@context` is provided as the target of a Link header.
 Remember that the ETSI Core `@context` is always implicit.

-Note: If no Link header is provided the Entity members will be mapped to the Default @context which implies that they will be under the `example.org/ngsi-ld` namespace.
+Note: If no `Link` header is provided the Entity members will be mapped to the Default `@context` which implies that they will be under the `example.org/ngsi-ld` namespace.

 ```
 curl -X POST \